K2 Happy Hour 2015 - 2012 Review by The Good Ride

-The 2014 K2 Happy Hour introduced a micro camber which makes it seem like a small addition but it’s actually a big change to the all around ride.
+The K2 Happy Hour introduced a micro camber in 2014 and kept the same design for 2015 which makes it seem like a small addition but it’s actually a big change to the all around ride.
 It’s changed from a good board that was missing something on a turn/carve to a great board that is fun to turn and carve.
-The 2014 K2 Happy Hour is A Good Ride Favorite but the previous years aren’t so you know we would suggest only buying this years model.
+The 2014 and 2015 K2 Happy Hour is a better ride than the previous flat camber models.
+They were fun but not as fun as the new hybrid camber models.

 Conditions: 2 days with almost perfect snow and 1 day with good snow with some ocasional hard areas on the mountain.

 Bindings: Burton Cartel, Burton Cartel Limited, Burton Diode, Flux SF45, Flux DS30, Burton Genesis,

 Set Up: approx 23″ wide, centered, 15 front and -15 back

 On Snow Feel: Just like the old flat model the K2 Happy Hour with camber still has that very stable feeling but it’s got a little more consequence than before now.
 It’s a poppy playful aggressive all mountain freestyle ride for those that like to ride centered all around the mountain, hit the park and pipe.
 It feels more aggressive than the flat model but still less catchy than a true camber.
 It would stoke out a technical rider who primarily rides hard but want’s to occasionally take it mellow.

 Powder: Neither Happy Hour were really impressive in what little thick off piste snow we found.
 It’s better than traditional camber but I’d say it’s probably a little bit less than the flat when it comes to easy float in thick powder.
 If you mainly ride soft and fluffy with a centered stance then it will be fine.
 The nose and tail have a design that wants to float well but the flat and camber don’t make it super easy.
 It will plane well but not float effortlessly.
 It’s more for the old school rider.